Why Dark Chocolate is Good for You: 5 Health Benefits + 5 Tips

 Dark chocolate is healthy because it contains a variety of nutrients.
 Some of the most important nutrients in the treat are iron, magnesium, potassium, zinc, copper and various antioxidants.

 These ingredients help to keep the body healthy and protect it from disease.
-A small serving of dark chocolate (about 30 g) provides almost 25 percent of an adult’s daily magnesium needs.
+A small serving of dark chocolate (about 30 grams or 3 Tablespoons) provides almost 25 percent of an adult’s daily magnesium needs.

-Iron prevents anemia, while the magnesium content is important for your bone structure, the immune and muscle function.
+Iron prevents anemia, while the magnesium content is important for your bone structure, immune and muscle functions.
 The zinc this kind of chocolate contains supports the immune system and helps the body heal wounds.

 In addition, dark chocolate contains vitamin A, vitamin B2 (riboflavin), vitamin B3 (niacin) and vitamin E. These vitamins help the body regenerate and produce new cells.
 They also support your body while breaking down toxins.